 staff using the @staff attribute, whose value refers to the target element’s @n attribute.
 In the absence of other information, all layers within the staff are assumed to have the same dynamic marking.

 However, when the layers of a staff have different dynamic indications, the @layer attribute may be used to associate a dynamic marking with a particular layer:

-A value in the range 0-127 may be assigned to a dynamic marking using the @val attribute:
+A suitable MIDI value may be assigned to a dynamic marking using the @val attribute:

 The location of a dynamic marking in relation to a staff may be specified using the @place attribute, which may be given as above, within, or below the staff:

 Dynamics which do not have an explicit endpoint are often referred to as ‘instantaneous’.
 On the other hand, some dynamic directions indicate a continuous change that must have a defined end point.
-It is possible to specify the logical scope of continuous dynamic marks using the attributes @tstamp2, @dur or @endid.
-In order to capture the fact that they continue until the first beat of the next measure, the crescendi in the example above may be marked:
+It is possible to specify the logical scope of continuous dynamic marks using the attributes @tstamp2, @dur, @dur.ges, or @endid.
+Additionally a corresponding ending value for MIDI output may be given in the @val2 attribute.